kevinn03/nba_api/README.md

 ### GET /news/player/{player name}

 Returns a list of all the latest nba articles of{player name}.
-Use dash to seperate names

 Optional params:
 limit     returns the maximum number of articles desired

-Example /news/player/kevin-durant?limit=10
+Use dash to seperate names
+Searching by players full name seperated by dash produces best results Example /news/player/kevin-durant?limit=10

 ### GET /news/player/{team}

 Returns a list of all the latest nba articles of{team}.
-Use dash to seperate names

 Optional params:
 limit     returns the maximum number of articles desired

+Use dash to seperate names
+Searching by team name produces best results
-Example /news/team/raptors
+Example /news/team/76ers

 ## To Do:

 - Add query string option for original order of articles